Sleep is a vital component to a healthy life.

 There are a variety of factors and issues that can cause sleep deprivation and insomnia.
 Each individual’s experience will vary; what causes insomnia or sleep deprivation in your friend or sibling may not have the same effect on you.

 If you begin to have trouble sleeping, it’s important to be aware of what could be causing your restless nights.
+That way, you can fix your insufficient sleep problem before it develops into full-on sleep deprivation.
 Some of the most common causes of insomnia include: